 Available on: PC, Xbox One, PS4, Nintendo Switch

 Yonder: Cloud Catcher Chronicles is a very appealing and relaxing open-world adventure that takes you on a journey across the island of Yonder in Gemea.
 With no threats in sight, you’re free to roam the world and do whatever you want at your own pace.
-You can get to know the inhabitants of the world and fulfills quests for them to learn useful skills and tricks.
-There are a lot of professions you can try out, from being a chef to a tailor, and running your own little customisable farm.
+You can get to know the inhabitants of the world and fulfills their quests for them to learn useful skills and tricks.
+There are a lot of professions you can try out, from being a chef to a tailor, and running your own little customizable farm.
 The world is made of several different environments and biomes, giving every area its own distinctive look and feel.
 As you explore, creatures who roam the lands will become your friends if you feed them treats.
 With plenty of different ways to fulfill objectives and lots of skills to build, the life you lead is up to you every step of the way.
 Yonder truly is a very charming, chilled out experience that may appeal to Animal Crossing fans.

 Available on: Nintendo 3DS

 If you were a big fan of New Leaf, chances are you still have your Nintendo 3DS lying around, and if you fancy giving it a new lease of life of the fantasy variety, Fantasy Life is a great way to fill that Animal Crossing shaped hole.
 In the world of Reveria, you can choose one of 12 professions, from being a carpenter to a mercenary.
 Each profession gives you a certain skill set and lifestyle, and you can switch between them at any time.
 In the world, you can get to know the residents of the different towns, own several houses that can be decorated however you wish, and complete quests and activities that gain you bliss points to aid in your progression.
-Along your adventures, you’ll meet people who can join you and help you in certain scenarios.
+On your adventures, you’ll meet people who can join you and help you in certain scenarios.
 With a cutesy style and lots of similar elements, this is a great option for the handheld console.

 Story of Seasons: Trio of Towns